 Read project-management.com’s complete rundown of the Best Gantt Chart Software for Project Management.

 Work plan project timeline

 Gantt charts are not the only type of project timelines.
 A work plan project timeline template divides the project into different phases.
 For each phase, the work plan lists the itemized planned activities and expected outcomes.

 A milestone-focused project timeline is a high-level project view focused only on important periods, project stages, and milestones during the course of the project.
 This type of timeline typically mentions only general description of tasks or activities, and provides limited details.

 Another high-level type is a stage-focused project timeline.
 This type of project schedule template shows the major stages or phases of the project in longer time periods such as weeks or months with little to no other details.

 Steps to Create a Project Timeline

-Project timelines are valuable documents in project plans.
-At a glance, all stakeholders can see a clear breakdown of the work schedule as well as the critical path without getting lost into the individual task details.
-By creating a project timeline, project managers help ensure to keep the team on track, promote transparency and accountability, and provide the big picture when all the pieces connect.
+Project timelines are vital documents in project plans.
+And for some stakeholders, the project timeline and the project plan are synonymous.
+At minimum, project stakeholders need a clear breakdown of the work schedule as well as their critical paths without getting lost in the individual task details.
+By creating a project timeline with the right degree of granularity, project managers help ensure to keep the team on track, promote transparency and accountability, and provide the big picture when all the pieces connect.